The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 **Step 3:**

-Gain context about the starter code on lines 12-15 of `app.js` by reading the MDN documentation on [Navigator.geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation) and the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API). _NOTE:Navigator.geolocation is more precise using mobile devices and more generic when using laptops_.
+Gain context about the starter code on lines 12-15 of `app.js` by reading the MDN documentation on [Navigator.geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation) and the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API).

 **Step 4:**